veganhacktivists/animalsupportbot/README.md

 - `key` is the unique identifier for this argument.
 The response text in `knowledge/responses` must have the filename: `<key>.md`.
 - `title` is the formatted title for this argument.
 - `full_comment` is a boolean which indicates whether or not the full response should be posted.
 If this is `false` then the most similar sentence to the input in the response text is selected (along with the proceeding 5 sentences).
+- `enable_resp` determines whether an argument should be responded to, if matched.
+This flag exists mainly to disable unfinished responses.
 - `link` an optional link to highlight the argument title with in the response, such as a YouTube video.
 If there is no link, this must be set to `nan`.
 - `examples` the example sentences/phrases which should link to this argument.
 These examples make up the "training set" for the nearest neighbor classifier.